The ponderomotive Lorentz force

 where $\overline U = \overline {U}(x) $ is the time average of $U$ over one temporal period, and where each of the indefinite integrals is chosen to have zero time average:

 \begin{rem} If $S$ is interpreted as the position of a particle at time $t$, then the antiderivative $A$ is called the \emph{absement}.
-Physically the absement can be interpreted as follows.
-Let us think of $S$ as the distance by which the gas pedal of a car is depressed, and assume that the {\it car's acceleration equals the pedal's depression: $a =S $.} Then the velocity is $ \int a(\tau)\,d\tau = \int S(\tau)\,d\tau $.
-In other words, {\it the absement of the pedal depression $S$ equals the velocity of the car.} \end{rem}
+Physically, the absement can be thought of as follows: If $S$ is the distance by which the gas pedal of a car is depressed, then the absement is proportional to the total amount of fuel provided, and hence the total amount of energy available to the car.\footnote{We thank Steve Mann for helpful comments regarding physical interpretations of the absement.} \end{rem}

-\begin{rem} From now on, for the sake of brevity, the $x$-derivative of a function $ f\colon {\mathbb R}^n \rightarrow {\mathbb R}$ will be denoted by a prime $\ ^\prime$ rather than by $ \nabla $.
+{\bf Notation.} From now on, for the sake of brevity, the $x$-derivative of a function $ f\colon {\mathbb R}^n \rightarrow {\mathbb R}$ will be denoted by a prime $\ ^\prime$ rather than by $ \nabla $.
 Similarly, the second derivative, i.e. the Hessian, will be denoted by two primes, so that